 Start with the jalapeno lime butter

-It’s a good idea to get your jalapeno lime butter over and done with before you start cooking the cauliflower.
+It’s a good idea to get your butter over and done with before you start cooking the cauliflower.
 To prepare the butter, you will need a small food processor.
 Alternatively, you could try making with an immersion blender or a high powered blender, though I have not tried this myself.

 Place the softened butter, diced jalapeno, salt and lime zest into the small food processor and blend until it is completely combined.
 Taste and add more salt if you’d like.